pulp/pulp/docs/dev-guide/glossary.rst

   conduit
     Object passed to a plugin when it is invoked.
-The conduit contains methods the plugin should use to access the Pulp Server or Pulp Agent.
+The conduit contains methods the plugin should use to access the Pulp Server.

   consumer
     A managed system that is the consumer of content.
 Consumption refers